 Are Wrongful Death Insurance Settlements Taxable?

-When you’ve lost a loved one due to someone else’s negligence, receiving payment for your loss doesn’t make it better.
-The law does give you the right to sue the person who caused the death, and the Internal Revenue Service typically doesn’t take a portion in taxes if you successfully reach a settlement.
+The law does give you the right to sue the person who caused the death, and the Internal Revenue Service typically doesn’t take a portion in taxes, if you successfully reach a settlement.
 Most wrongful death settlements or court-ordered judgments are tax-free.
 As is usually the case with tax law, however, there are a few exceptions.

 What is a Wrongful Death Lawsuit Settlement?